How does Raremark help families?

 Raremark publishes easy-to-understand information on the latest research and treatments in development, and enables those affected to share their valuable experience.

 Doctors can find it difficult to recognize someone with a rare condition.
 On average, a person with a rare disease can expect to be misdiagnosed three times in eight years.
 We help to educate patients, so they can help their doctor to recognize their symptoms.
 We want people to be more informed about their condition and comfortable discussing options with their healthcare team.
 We do not give medical advice.

 How does Raremark work with industry?

 Our community wants to play an active role in research.
 We are a patient-powered research network, and we partner with the pharmaceutical industry to help accelerate drug development.
 We do that by advising about clinical trials on our website.
 We also share our community’s experience, anonymously, so that companies investing in new treatments can understand what it is like to live with a particular medical condition.
 Our Community Managers have full discretion to decide what editorial content to publish on the Raremark website.
 Apart from sponsored advertisements, which are clearly marked as such, pharmaceutical companies do not influence our editorial content, and they do not have access to our database.

 Raremark collaborates with patient groups on specific projects that are complementary to their own work.
 We bring international reach and the latest technology, which can be helpful to patient groups because their focus is usually limited to a single country.

 How does Raremark make money?

-In rare disease, one of the biggest challenges in launching a new treatment is finding the right people to help develop it and understanding what it is like to live with a condition.
-Raremark is an independent company that helps to bridge that gap between families and industry.
-A pharmaceutical company may pay us to tell our community about medical research it is conducting, or a research study it is sponsoring, or to ask our community what they think about a certain trial or drug.
+One of the biggest challenges in developing a new treatment for a rare disease is finding the right people to test it.
+A pharmaceutical company may pay us to advertise a research study it is sponsoring, or to conduct market research to find out what our community members think about a certain clinical trial or drug.